beda-software/inferno_suite_generator/README.md

 ## Configuration

 The configuration file (`config.json`) controls how the generator works.
+For a complete and up-to-date schema, see `config-user-guide.md` and `config.example.json` at the project root.
 Here's an example configuration with explanations:

 ```json
 {